-- 218 Community Organization and Development (See Sociology 207.) - 254 Production Economics Principles and application of the economics of production in agriculture; emphasis on factor use, enterprise selection and combination, decisionmaking.
+218 Community Organization and Development (See Sociology 207.)

+254 Production Economics Principles and application of the economics of production in agriculture; emphasis on factor use, enterprise selection and combination, decisionmaking.
 Prerequisites: 61 or Economics 12, Math.
 19, or permission of instructor.
 Three hours.
+Bancroft.

-Bancroft. - 255, 256 Special Topics in Agricultural and Resource Economics Readings and discussion of selected topics in economics at an advanced level, Prerequisite: Departmental permission.
-Credit as arranged. - Agricultural Price Analysis and Forecasting Analysis and measurement of factors affecting supply, demand, and elasticity; their relation to the level and changes of market prices; and use of quantitative techniques in forecasting.
+255, 256 Special Topics in Agricultural and Resource Economics Readings and discussion of selected topics in economics, including those not encompassed in regular course offerings at an advanced level.
+Prerequisite: Departmental permission.
+Credit as arranged.

+264 Agricultural Price Analysis and Forecasting Analysis and measurement of factors affecting supply, demand, and elasticity; their relation to the level and changes of market prices; and use of quantitative techniques in forecasting.
 Prerequisites: 61 or Economics 12, Math.
 19, or permission of instructor; Computer Science 3 and Statistics 111 helpful.
-Three hours, Pelsue, (Not offered fall 1983.) - 266 Economics of Managerial Decisions Applying economic concepts to problems of capital budgeting, tax planning, pricing, demand analysis, and discounting cash flows.
+Three hours.
+Pelsue.
+266 Economics of Managerial Decisions Applying economic concepts to problems of capital budgeting, tax planning, pricing, demand analysis, and discounting cash flows.
 Cases.
 Prerequisite: Economics 12 or equivalent.
 Three hours.
+Fife.

-Fife. - Agriculture in Economic Development Role of agriculture in development of lessdeveloped countries.
+271 Agriculture in Economic Development Role of agriculture in development of less-developed countries.
 Discussion of alternative economic development models.
 Review of various development programs, including Mexico, China, France, Yugoslavia.
 Prerequisite: 61 or Economics 12.
 Three hours.
+Sargent.

-Sargent. - Seminar on World Food Problems and Policies Review of recent books and periodical literature; discussion and written or oral reports on topics of contemporary interest.
+272 Seminar on World Food Problems and Policies Review of recent books and periodical literature; discussion and written or oral reports on topics of contemporary interest.
 Prerequisite: 271 or permission.
 Three hours.
 Tremblay.